studioml/studio/docs/model_pipelines.rst

 Trained model pipelines
 =======================

-Both keras and tensorflow handle the data that has been packaged into tensors gracefully.
+Both Keras and TensorFlow handle the data that has been packaged into tensors gracefully.
 But the real-world data, especially at the time of predictions, is often not.
 Sometimes it may come as a collection (a list or a set or a generator) of urls, sometimes it can have non-numeric